Read Duns Scotus with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Scotus’ 7 greatest contributions to philosophy.

-Keep Duns Scotus’ 7 Greatest Contributions to Philosophy distinct from Duns Scotus’ 7 Great Contributions to Philosophy: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Duns Scotus’ 7 Greatest Contributions to Philosophy distinct from Duns Scotus’ 7 Great Contributions to Philosophy: one is a philosophical move, the other is part of its downstream use, extension, or correction.

 Haecceity (Thisness) Description